gbv/beaconspec/appendices.md

 annotation field and target token MAY include a vertical bar, which MUST be replaced by the character sequence `%7C` before further processing.

-# RELAX NG Schema for BEACON XML

-Below is a schema of [BEACON XML format](#beacon-xml-format) in RELAX NG Compact syntax [](#RELAX-NGC).
-The schema is non-normative and given for reference only.
+A schema of BEACON XML format in RELAX NG Compact syntax [](#RELAX-NGC) can be given as following:

     default namespace = "http://purl.org/net/beacon"